AhmedKorwash/Face-Detection-Authorize-System-C-.NET/README.md

 This is just sample and need your edit to cusotmize it for your application to run.

 # EmguCV is using OpenCV to done funcionality correctly

+# First Step before Start
+ Please Check Program class and modify it </br>
+ I am using MySQL to save trained set as String base64 if you need any customiztion you can do it easly at TrainDataAuthoriz class </br>
+ use EigenObjectRecognizer class not provid by Emgucv library